16 Top Things to Do in Boston in Winter

 Whether you're looking for holiday gifts or hoping to spend the day in a cozy, indoor spot, Prudential Center (called "The Pru" by locals) won't let you down.
 They've got all the big names, like Saks Fifth Avenue, Ann Taylor, Canada Goose, Lululemon, L'Occitane, and Sephora.
 You can even buy a Peloton bike or an armful of books from Barnes and Noble.

 When it's time to eat, get your nosh on at one of the many tasty restaurants.
-Our faves include: Wagamama for noodles (their juices and dumplings are divine), Num Pang for sammies (you'll dream about their chili mayo), and Sweet Green for a healthy break (the crispy rice bowl is delish).
+Our faves include: Wagamama for noodles (their juices and dumplings are divine) and Sweet Green for a healthy break (the crispy rice bowl is delish).
 Eataly offers visitors a three-floor Italian dining and shopping experience.

 10. Visit a Holiday Market